TREK TO ANNAPURNA BASE CAMP & THE HEART OF NEPAL’S BEAUTIFUL ANNAPURNA RANGE

 The walk in to the Sanctuary provides a taste of the great variety of landscape types which serve to make Nepal such a special trekking destination.
 Starting out at Phedi, we encounter sub-tropical heat, pretty villages and neatly terraced rice fields.
 Gaining height gradually, we enjoy several days of pleasant ridge walking with a mix of abundant forest and scattered areas of farmed land.
 Finally, beyond the last of the bamboo and rhododendron woodland, the valley narrows at the entrance to the world of ice and snow that is the Annapurna Sanctuary.
 Throughout the approach, there are always outstanding panoramas of the high peaks to the north and the contrast of the rice-fields and villages with the snow peaks above, making for very picturesque trekking indeed.
 We have allowed a day for exploration above our base camp in the Sanctuary.
 To increase the appeal of this excellent trekking itinerary, we take an alternative route to the Sanctuary, turning westwards to follow a high ridge which leads to Ghorepani and a viewpoint overlooking the great rift of the Kali Gandaki Valley, the deepest gorge in the world.
 From Poon Hill above Ghorepani the dawn views of Dhaulagiri and nearby Tukuche Peak are legendary.

 The Annapurna Sanctuary Lodge Trek is part of our Himalayan Classic Trek Series.
 Our Classic Treks are led by an experienced, English-speaking Nepali guide and porter support crew.
-In addition to our fixed group dates, we are also able to arrange this trek starting on any day of the week during the months of March through May and September through December for groups of 1 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1: Arrive Kathmandu.
 Transfer to group hotel.